 This makes London City Airport one of the most accessible airports for travellers coming from this part of the UK.
 London City Airport is also on the Docklands Light Rail (DLR) line which links to the London Underground.
 This makes it easy to get to from train stations in central London to London City Airport.
 From Stratford International, London Waterloo or London Bridge, take the Jubilee train to Canning Town, where you can take the DLR direct to London City Airport.

 The DLR from Canning Town to London City Airport takes 6 minutes and operates from around 5:30 a.m. to around 12:15 a.m.
 Monday to Saturday.
 On Sunday, the train runs at reduced times, from around 7:00 a.m. to just after 11:15 p.m.
 Trains depart every 4 to 10 minutes.
-Tickets for these journeys cost up to £3.30 with an Oyster travel card and £4.90 without one.
+Tickets cost £1.90 in peak time or £1.80 off-peak.

 If you have an early flight, there’s a Travelodge hotel only 10 minutes’ walk from London City Airport DLR station.